KoR Teeth Whitening Summerfield

 Rest assured: teeth whitening from a dentist is highly safe.
 In fact, various measures ensure it doesn’t hurt your smile.

 You see, dentists’ whitening agents are thoroughly vetted.
 They undergo FDA and ADA testing to make sure they don’t cause any harm.
 Plus, these solutions’ percentages are adjusted for your treatment.
-You’ll thus receive safe care that gives you a bright, white grin!
+You’ll receive safe care that gives you a bright, white grin!

 Of course, the same isn’t always true of store-bought whitening.
 Not all of its products are tested for safety.
 Therefore, treatment with a dentist is usually the safer option.